 In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Company at December 31, 2003 and 2004 and the results of its operations and its cash flows for each of the three years in the period ended December 31, 2004 in conformity with U.S. generally accepted accounting principles.

-Tel-Aviv, Israel August 31, 2005 except as to Note 10(a), as to which the date is XXX, 2006 KOST FORER GABBAY & KASIERER A Member of Ernst & Young Global
+Tel-Aviv, Israel August 31, 2005 except as to Note 10(a), as to which the date is January 30, 2006 /s/ Kost Forer Gabbay & Kasierer KOST FORER GABBAY & KASIERER A Member of Ernst & Young Global